 The Lone Peak Public Safety District (the District) was organized by the cities of Alpine and Highland as a fire and emergency medical services (EMS) district on January 1, 1996.
 On July 1, 1996, the District added a police department.
-In 2002, the town of Cedar Hills joined the District as a member of the fire and EMS portions.
 The District was formed as an interlocal agreement rather than a taxing district and as such the financial activities of the District are funded by direct payments from the member cities and allocated on a population basis.
 User charges for services provided and one-time grants also help fund the District's cost of services.
 The District accounts for its operations as a governmental-type fund.

-The District is governed by a Board of Public Safety Commissioners (Board) composed of two elected or appointed officials from Alpine and Cedar Hills and three elected or appointed officials from Highland for a total of 7 board members.
+The District is governed by a Board of Public Safety Commissioners (Board) composed of two elected or appointed officials from Alpine and Highland City for a total of four board members.